-June 26, 2013 U.S. Supreme Court rules DOMA Section 3 unconstitutional in Windsor v.
-United States
+On June 26, 2013 the U.S. Supreme Court ruled DOMA Section 3 unconstitutional in Windsor v.
+United States.

 August 2, 2012—The Eagle Forum Education & Legal Defense Fund and the Attorney Generals of 15 states filed amici briefs in support of the Petition for a Writ of Certiorari by the Bipartisan Legal Advisory Group (BLAG).

 July 3, 2012 – The Department of Justice filed a petition for certiorari in the United States Supreme Court.

 June 29, 2012 – House Leadership via the Bipartisan Legal Advisory Group (BLAG) filed a petition for certiorari in the United States Supreme Court.

 May 31, 2012 – U.S. Court of Appeals for the First Circuit unanimous ruling upholding District Court decision finding section 3 of DOMA unconstitutional

 GLAD filed a petition for en banc review in the First Circuit on June 21, 2011.
 On July 7, the Department of Justice joined our request for en banc review.

 February 25, 2011 — Update: The Department of Justice followed Wednesday’s withdrawal from two DOMA cases in the Second Circuit, including GLAD’s Pedersen v.
 OPM by notifying the clerk of the First Circuit that they will also “cease to defend” the two consolidated DOMA cases, Gill v.
 Office of Personnel Management and Massachusetts v.
 HHS.